nayonnapurnell/techdegree-project-1-nayonna-purnell/README.md

 ### Software Developer: Nayonna Purnell

-This project is a random quote generator, which displays quotations on a page, and can be controlled by the user.
+This project is a random quote generator, which displays quotations on a page.
+Each quotation can be viewed by the user clicking th button.

 This build is my first JavaScript application for this Treehouse Techdegree.